Migrated 50000 lines of Polymer to Lit

 Chose Lit over React

-We took over the project from another team, after the team was gone, yeah literally was gone, for some reasons...
+We took over the project from another team, after the team had left for some reasons...

 They left behind bunch of user stores and confluence pages.
 The effort for understanding those materials would be unbearable for the team at the time.
 Budget was limited, resources was either.